Taking the emotions out of investing

 Anchoring occurs when there is a fixation on a data point, usually the price of shares or funds.
 An investor may have invested in a fund at a certain price per unit and then sold for a decent profit.
 That price becomes an anchor price and the investor develops an unwillingness to invest at a higher one, though the fund may have grown over the years and is the best vehicle for the current market.

-To reduce this bias, comparing past and present data on elements such as quality of assets, cash flows and dividend yields.
+To reduce this bias, compare past and present data on elements such as quality of assets, cash flows and dividend yields.
 Doing so will make the value of the investment more apparent and dispel the notion that the price is too high.

 5. Loss aversion